department-of-veterans-affairs/va.gov-team/teams/vsp/teams/leadership/research/research-roundup-q3.md

 ### 1. People feel supported and confident during and immediately after onboarding sessions, but it begins to feel overwhelming when they are on their own.

-77% of the responses to the following question positive in nature:
+77% of the responses to the following question were positive in nature:

 _The content of the kickoff meeting felt..._